An alphabetical list of library databases.

 Weekly newspaper specializing in higher education.
 Limited full text of current issues available in LexisNexis.
 See Our Journal List/e-Book List for other full text options.

 - CINAHL: Cumulative Index to Nursing and Allied Health Literature (via EBSCO)

-Index to journals in nursing, medical technology, occupational therapy, physical therapy, physician assistant and other allied heath disciplines.
+Index to journals in nursing, medical technology, occupational therapy, physical therapy, physician assistant studies, and other allied heath disciplines.
 Also includes a selection of pharmacy and pharmacology titles.

 - The Cochrane Library (via Wiley)